Language & Life

 The intention is to help people understand why organisations and industries can be so resistant to change, and why copyright law might usefully be reformed.

-It continues to be relevant and some updated summary extracts are included via the link above.
+It continues to be relevant and some updated summary extracts are included - link here.